lautiamkok/Full-Stack-Nuxt.js-Web-Development/README.md

 * Chapter 4.
 Fetching Data and Handling Errors

-    Fetch data from remote APIs using the the `useFetch` Nuxt API.
+    Fetch data from remote APIs using the `useFetch` Nuxt API.
 Handle HTTP errors (e.g. 404 and 500 errors) with the `showError` Nuxt API and the `error.vue` file for unknown routes, internal server errors, and JavaScript default errors during development and runtime.

     * Fetching Data with `useFetch`
     * Creating and Handling HTTP Errors